columnflow/columnflow/docs/user_guide/building_blocks/selectors.md

         },
         objects={
             # in ReduceEvents, the Jet field will be replaced by the new Jet field containing only
-            # selected jets, and a new field called Jet_50pt containing the jets with pt higher than
+            # selected jets, and a new field called Jet_pt50 containing the jets with pt higher than
             # 50 GeV will be created
             "Jet": {
                 "Jet": jet_indices,
-                "Jet_50pt": jet_50pt_indices,
+                "Jet_pt50": jet_pt50_indices,
             },
         },
         aux={
-            # jet mask that lead to the jet_indices
+            # jet mask that leads to the jet_indices
             "jet_mask": jet_mask,
         },
     )